Timeline of the Russo-Ukrainian war (1 January 2025 – 31 May 2025): 10 January

 Russian-installed authorities in Donetsk Oblast claimed that three people were killed in Ukrainian airstrikes in Donetsk city and Svitlodarsk.
 The Ukrainian military claimed it had carried out a strike on a command post of the Russian 3rd Army Corps in Svitlodarsk.

 A Ukrainian drone and Neptune missile attack hit a Russian ammunition depot in the village of Chaltyr, Rostov Oblast, according to the HUR.
 Other drone attacks were reported in Leningrad Oblast, with one strike causing a fire at an industrial area in Gatchina that burned 1,900 square meters.

 The Ukrainian Ministry of Defence said that the Polish-trained Ukrainian Legion had received 1,300 applications from Ukrainians living abroad wanting to join, including women.

 Russian forces claimed to have captured the villages of Baranivka, east of Pokrovsk and Yasenove, southwest of Pokrovsk.

 11 January

 Russian officials claimed that three people were injured after a drone crashed into an apartment in Kotovsk, Tambov Oblast.

 Zelenskyy claimed that two North Korean soldiers had been captured in Kursk Oblast.

 Ukrainian drones attacked the Russian Port of Novorossiysk, causing a massive fire.

 An oil-processing plant in Tatarstan, Russia was struck by Ukrainian drones, prompting evacuations.

 Syrskyi ordered the transfer of additional Ukrainian Air Force personnel to ground infantry units, reportedly numbering 5,000 soldiers.

 A Ukrainian military observer claimed that Russian forces took the village of Hryhorivka, north of Chasiv Yar.
 Russian forces captured the village of Neskuchne, south of Velyka Novosilka.

+On 24 September 2026, President Zelenskyy said that Ukraine had transferred two North Korean soldiers, who had been captured, to South Korean custody.
+They were captured by Ukrainian forces during the Kursk campaign on 11 January 2025.